gohtar/FakePop/README.md

 Okay go to http://45.77.73.52/create

-Feel free to use that server until I take it down if things get out of control.
+Feel free to use that server until if I have to take it down if things get out of control.